 - As an upper-level elective

 - As a lower-level elective

 How Transfer Credits May Meet Requirements

 The standard for a true course-to-course “equate” is high, as the course being transferred in must meet the same requirements as the course at JSC.
 In some cases a course accepted for transfer credit may count toward a general-education requirement but not be specific enough, or delve deeply enough into the subject matter, to count as a course or prerequisite required for a certain major.

-For campus-based programs, the Registrar's Office determines which courses being transferred meet the college's GEEC requirements (e.g., the development of fundamental skills and the attainment of the aesthetic, global, social and historial, and civic perspectives) -- not necessarily whether the course is equivalent to one offered at JSC.
+For campus-based (non-EDP) programs, the Registrar’s Office determines which courses being transferred meet the College’s GEEC requirements (e.g., the development of fundamental skills and the attainment of the aesthetic, global, social and historical, and civic perspectives) — not necessarily whether the course is equivalent to one offered at JSC.

 A decision by JSC not to accept a course for general education credit can be appealed to one or more department chairs depending on the credit being sought (e.g., to the chair of the Mathematics Department for a course to meet the “fundamental skills in mathematics” requirement).
 Students will need to provide both a course description and a syllabus for the course.
 If the appeal is granted and the course is accepted for general education credit, a substitution/waiver form must be completed and submitted to the Registrar’s Office.

 Freshman-level college writing courses, or finite math courses, from any accredited institution generally count toward the general education requirement at JSC.
 Unless specifically identified on an official transcript as such, courses will not be transferred in as “writing intensive” without a review of a course syllabus.